-Almost all drivers consider themselves good drivers.
-When you gain experience and confidence, you probably will think of yourself as a good driver, too.
-But even the best drivers make mistakes now and then.
-Equipment fails, weather conditions may be bad, and you may encounter drivers who ignore traffic laws or drive unpredictably.
-To avoid making mistakes yourself, or being involved in a traffic crash because of someone else's mistake, learn to drive defensively.
-The defensive driving rules are simple:
+Most drivers are good drivers.
+But even the best drivers make errors now and then.
+Equipment fails, weather conditions can be bad, and some drivers ignore traffic laws or drive in an erratic manner.
+To prevent making errors or being involved in a crash because of someone else's error, learn to drive in a defensive manner.

 - Be prepared and look ahead.